 A detention basin is a form of detention storage where the stormwater is detained above ground as surface water.
-An example of a typical detention basin cross section can be found in Appendix L.
+An example of a typical detention basin cross section can be found in Appendix M.

-In addition to the general requirements indicated above in Section 4.6, detention basins shall meet the following requirements:
+In addition to the general requirements indicated above in Section 4.8, detention basins shall meet the following requirements:

 - J. Detention volume in a gravity-outlet detention basin must be located: - 1.
 Above the invert of the lowest row of orifices in the outlet standpipe, - 2.
-Above the elevation of the dry weather base flow in the receiving watercourse,

-- 3. Above the elevation of the groundwater table.
-Soil boring data used to determine the groundwater table elevation shall be submitted with the plans. - K. The detention basin outlet shall consist of a vertical standpipe with multi-level orifices to control the release of stormwater from the basin, including the first flush volume, stream protection volume, and 100-year flood volume.
-(See example Standpipe Details in Appendix L.) - 1.
+Above the elevation of the dry weather base flow in the receiving watercourse, - 3.
+Above the elevation of the groundwater table.
+Soil boring data used to determine the groundwater table elevation shall be submitted with the plans. - K. The detention basin outlet shall consist of a vertical standpipe with multi-level orifices.
+(See example Standpipe Details in Appendix M.) - 1.
 The standpipe shall not be less than 36 inches in diameter. - 2.
-The standpipe shall contain multiple rows of orifices (i.e. holes) to control the release of the first flush runoff volume, the stream protection volume, and the 100-year flood volume. - First flush orifices shall be located at the elevation of the basin floor (or permanent pool water level, if a wet basin), - Additional stream protection orifices shall be at the elevation of the first flush volume in the basin, where the first flush volume is calculated as the first one inch of runoff over the site, or
+The standpipe shall contain multiple rows of orifices (i.e. holes) to control the release of the first flush runoff volume, the bankfull flood volume, and the 100-year flood volume. - First flush orifices shall be located at the elevation of the basin floor (or permanent pool water level, if a wet basin), - Additional bankfull flood (stream protection) orifices shall be at the elevation of the first flush volume in the basin, where the first flush volume is calculated as the first one inch of runoff over the site, or